-As at April 30, 2022, the Corporation had 3,825 employees, of which 3,142 were operational personnel, including drillers and helpers retained by the Corporation on a temporary basis for the duration of a particular drilling contract.
-The Corporation's employees generally are not subject to any collective bargaining agreement, with the exception of some contracts carried out by one small Canadian division (Flin Flon) and a number of employees in Chile and Argentina (note: less than 100 employees company-wide are subject to union membership).
+As at April 30, 2023, the Corporation had 3,462 employees, of which 2,798 were operational personnel, including drillers and helpers retained by the Corporation for varying durations based on the needs of the Corporation and duration of drilling contracts.
+The Corporation's employees generally are not subject to any collective bargaining agreement, with the exception of certain employees in Chile and Argentina (note: less than 100 employees company-wide are subject to union membership).
 Additionally, some drilling contracts require the Corporation's employees to join a particular union on a short-term basis, to satisfy the requirements imposed by the collective bargaining arrangements of the Corporation's customers.